jdw1996/jdw1996.github.io/_src/2018-05-26-all-the-things-i-googled-to-write-a-pong-clone.md

 [**Selected Solution.**](https://www.dartlang.org/guides/language/language-tour#initializer-list)

-It's pretty much the same as in C++.
+<del>It's pretty much the same as in C++.</del>
+Clearly it had been a while since I'd used C++ when I wrote this.
+In Dart, the initializer list goes after a colon after the method signature, like in C++, but the list itself is written as a bunch of comma-separated assignments.

 ## "dart abstract class"